Self-described geek, Mike Schropp, built his own ‘bio computer’ in his basement to grow his own wheatgrass.

 As the idea developed further I started looking into wheatgrass as a plant option.
 There is something clean and natural about the look and idea of a piece of grass growing in my basement.
 I thought the look would alter the space a little bit and add a bit of color along with something more than just metals and plastics.
 After reading enough studies and papers on the effects of soil temperature and germination with wheatgrass I felt like I had a good enough handle on the basics to tackle this.”

-waste-heat breeds wheatgrass
+Waste-heat breeds wheatgrass

 The results are a PC case that has been modified to take advantage of the waste-heat generated by operating the computer to germinate and grow wheatgrass in the low light environment of his basement.
 It is also equipped with Windows and Linux to give his son options.
 The whole project cost him $10.00.
-There are detailed pictures and information on his build at this blog, Total Geekdom.